echoprotocol/echowiki/advanced/node-operators/node-config.md

   -v [ --version ]                      Print version information --configure-keys                      Encrypt private keys in interactive
-                                        mode and save it to keys.file
+                                        mode and save it to keys.file --config-seeds-only                   If true connect ONLY to specific in config/command line seed nodes

   --create-genesis-json                 Create a genesis.json at corresponding
                                         datadir.
 Depending on which options